rhel-labs/instruqt/satellite-basics/09-updateerratum/assignment.md

 _**NOTE:**_ Resolving traces might take a few minutes, especially for a reboot, since the host will wait 60 seconds before initiating the reboot.

-When you view the `Traces` menu, the list will be emty signifying no services require restart.
+When you view the `Traces` menu, the list will be empty signifying no services require restart.

 Repeat the procedure to resolve Traces with the remaining host.